 The Dieter & Liz Gutmann Tiger Conservation Program

-2. Conservation Awareness Program
+Bagh Mitra Tiger Conservation Awareness Program

-There is an urgent need to sensitize children of communities that will have an anthropogenic impact on Ranthambhore Tiger Reserve.
-Connecting the aforesaid children to their location and context in a meaningful manner and preparing them to act and participate in future conservation interventions is of the utmost importance for the long-term well-being of the Ranthambhore Tiger Reserve.
+Connecting the aforesaid children to their location and context meaningfully and preparing them to act and participate in future conservation interventions is therefore of the utmost importance for the long-term well-being of the Ranthambhore Tiger Reserve.

-This is the core pillar of the Dieter & Liz Gutmann Tiger Conservation Program, and the scope includes 300 villages in and around the Ranthambhore Tiger Reserve.
-The methodology here entails the identification of high and low priority villages in terms of anthropogenic pressure, the development of specialized awareness material, and the training of schoolteachers to impart conservation relevant education.
+This is the core pillar of the Dieter & Liz Gutmann Tiger Conservation Program, and the scope includes 65 villages in and around the Ranthambhore Tiger Reserve in Sawai Madhopur district.
+The methodology here entails the identification of high and low-priority villages in terms of anthropogenic pressure, the development of specialized awareness material, and the training of a mobile team of teachers to impart conservation-relevant education in village schools.
+Most importantly, this means the communication of the ecological significance of the tiger on a mass scale that is completely unprecedented.

-3. Science & Research
+Science & Research

 Tiger Watch has published over 50 pioneering research studies which have sourced information from previously inaccessible landscapes in the greater Ranthambhore landscape and forged new horizons in wildlife conservation research.
 Research has focused on endangered and vulnerable species such as the caracal (Caracal caracal), gharial (Gavialis gangeticus) and grey wolf (Canis lupus pallipes).